Music Lessons (Applied Music) at Eastman

 If a student takes more than the 16 credits, these credits will not be applied to their degree.
 However, the courses and credit will still appear on the transcript and the grades earned will be included in the student’s grade point average.

-A two-credit course in applied music taken in addition to a standard four-course load is not considered an overload and there is no extra charge unless this credit is used to accelerate the completion of the degree.
+A two-credit course in applied music taken in addition to a standard four-course load is not considered an overload unless a student exceeds 19 credits.
 Some students receive permission to take hour lessons that carry variable amounts of credits.

 Students cannot take an applied music course (music lessons) as pass/fail.

 Students who need to schedule an audition for studio lessons should contact James Warlick in the Department of Music at firstname.lastname@example.org or (585) 273-5157, or complete the online application for studio lessons auditions.
 An appointment will be made for an audition.

 After a successful audition that demonstrates an intermediate level of competency, students and the registrar are notified by Eastman of their acceptance and their instructor assignment, and are registered for the course for that semester.

 Students who are already registered for music lessons follow normal registration procedures for subsequent semesters.
 If you choose to take a break from lessons for more than one semester and then wish to resume lessons, you may be asked to re-audition.

 For more information, see the Eastman registrar’s website.